Sandboarding, camel rides and ocean sports in a former feudal clan's stronghold

 Dramatic coastal scenery and crystal-clear waters

-Uradome Coast is a coastal outlet in the far eastern tip of the prefecture and forms the westernmost point of Sanin Kaigan National Park.
+Uradome Coast is a coastal outlet on the far eastern tip of the prefecture and is in Sanin Kaigan National Park.
 Dramatic rock formations and clear waters make Uradome a favorite for kayakers, snorkelers, and swimmers.

 The god, the princess and the white rabbit